 MD/PhD students who are matriculated into the program will receive malpractice insurance during their medical school training.
-If a student decides to participate in clinical activities during the research years, he or she will have to make arrangements to extend malpractice insurance coverage.
+Students may participate in clinical activities during the research years by enrolling in CLNS950.
 Needle stick insurance will be provided throughout both the clinical and research years.